fleetdm/fleet/handbook/engineering.md

 Particularly with extra host data (think MDM, Munki, Chrome profiles, etc) another gotcha is that some users have built scripts that go through all hosts by using our list host endpoint.
 This means that any extra data we add might cause this process to be too slow or timeout (this has happened in the past).

-Beware of this, and consider gating the extra data behind a query parameter to allow for a performance backwards compatible API that also can expose all the data that might be needed in other use cases.
+Beware of this, and consider gating the extra data behind a query parameter to allow for a performant backwards compatible API that also can expose all the data that might be needed in other use cases.

 Calculated data is also tricky in the host listing API at scale, as those calculations have to happen for each host row.
 This can be extra problematic if the sort happens on the calculated data, as all data has to be calculated across all hosts before being able to sort and limit the results (more on this below).

 ### Understand main use-cases for queries

-Beware of the main use cases for an API, which sounds obvious, but it’s not necessarily the case.
-For instance, we build the software listing endpoint.
-This endpoint listed software alongside the host counts that had that particular software installed.
-The way it was designed was properly performant: list the first 8 software items, then count hosts for those software ids.
+Be aware of the use cases for an API.
+For example, take the software listing endpoint.
+This endpoint lists software alongside the number of hosts with that item installed.
+The way it was designed was performant in a limited use case: list the first 8 software items, then count hosts for those software ids.

 The problem came later when we learned that we missed an important detail: the UI wanted to sort by amount of host count so that the most popular software appeared on the top of this.